 The reason it’s so important to have lost most of your pregnancy weight is some of the procedures that will be performed include removing excess skin that has become loose and saggy after the pounds have dropped off.
 If you still have more weight to lose, you’ll likely have to undergo another surgery to fix your skin once these pounds have finally been lost.
 Weight gain is an issue after pregnancy, but a mommy makeover is not the solution.

 Be Done Having Children

-Even though this isn’t a requirement for getting cosmetic surgical procedures, it’s recommended that you be completely done having babies before you undergo a full mommy makeover.
+Even though this isn’t a requirement for cosmetic surgical procedures, it’s recommended that you be completely done having babies before you undergo a full mommy makeover.
 This is because each pregnancy stretches out the skin on your abdomen and breasts, whether you’ve undergone surgery or not.
-Basically, a pregnancy subsequent to cosmetic surgery will undo the work you’ve had done.
-You can have more surgeries, but it’s better to wait and do it all one time.
+A pregnancy after cosmetic surgery will undo the work you’ve done.
+You can have more surgeries, but it’s better to wait and do it all the time.